duncankmckinnon/shelflife/README.md

 docker compose up --build
 ```

-The API is available at `http://localhost:8000` with interactive docs at `http://localhost:8000/docs`.
+The API is available at `http://localhost:8000`.

 ### Local development